Founder, Managing Partner, CEO

 2002 - Present (about 18 years)

-Benjamin Gordon founded BG Strategic Advisors (BGSA), an investment banking firm in West Palm Beach, to help companies in transportation, logistics, supply chain, and technology....more Benjamin is CEO and Managing Partner.
-The firm specializes in providing CEOs with tools to maximize value.
+Benjamin Gordon founded BG Strategic Advisors (BGSA), a well-known investment banking firm in West Palm Beach, to help companies in transportation, logistics, supply chain,...more and technology.
+Benjamin is CEO and Managing Partner.
+The firm provides CEOs with tools to maximize value.
 Services include buy-side, sell-side, strategic advisory, capital raising, and more.
 Clients have included firms like YRC, GENCO, DHL, NFI, and others.